1. Answers

 Introduction

-In this solution, we will use AWS Secrets Manager with CloudFormation in TypeScript using Pulumi.
-AWS Secrets Manager helps you protect access to your applications, services, and IT resources without the upfront cost and complexity of managing your own hardware security module (HSM) infrastructure.
-Pulumi is an infrastructure as code tool that allows you to define and manage cloud resources using familiar programming languages.
-We will create a CloudFormation stack that includes an AWS Secrets Manager secret and demonstrate how to manage it using Pulumi in TypeScript.
+This guide will show you how to integrate AWS Secrets Manager with CloudFormation using Pulumi in TypeScript.
+AWS Secrets Manager provides a secure way to manage access to applications, services, and IT resources.
+Pulumi enables you to define and manage cloud resources using familiar programming languages.
+We’ll walk through creating a CloudFormation stack that includes an AWS Secrets Manager secret, and demonstrate how to manage it using Pulumi.

 Step-by-Step Explanation